Iapetus-11/referrals/README.md

 <br>

 - [Kevin Thomas](https://github.com/trustedmercury) - Experienced and well versed with everything development, wouldn't be where I am today without him, would recommend!

+- [Treyver Reicha](https://github.com/emerald73) - Helped fix dumb mistakes in my shit code among other things ~~also im a slave of petus help~~